read-write-web/banana-wiki/Scripting-with-Ammonite.md

 )
 ```

-The easiest format to write RDF is the [Turtle](https://www.w3.org/TR/turtle/) format, and you can see how the output here is somewhat similar to the Diesel banana-rdf DSL.
+The easiest format for humans to read and write RDF is the [Turtle](https://www.w3.org/TR/turtle/) format, and you can see how the output here is somewhat similar to the Diesel banana-rdf DSL.

 ```Scala
 @ turtleWriter.asString(timbl.graph,"")